Common Symptoms After a Car Accident: Injury and Pain

-If you were admitted to the ER after an auto accident and then released, don’t assume that everything is fine.
-The job of ICU and ER is to stabilize patients and temporarily manage the pain after a car accident, not to diagnose conditions of injury or create treatment plans for potential long-term problems.
+If you were admitted to the ER after a car accident and then released without undergoing surgery, don’t assume that everything is fine.
+The job of the ICU and ER is to stabilize patients and temporarily manage the pain after a car accident, not to diagnose the conditions of car accident injuries or create treatment plans for potential long-term problems.

-Common early warning signs indicating trauma may not seem related to the back.
-But with the spinal column being the central “hub” for nerves, damage anywhere along the column can evoke a pain somewhere that is seemingly completely unrelated.
-It’s important to understand the signs of a potentially major neck and back injury problems as early in the recovery process as possible.
+Common early-warning accident injury symptoms indicating trauma may not seem related to the back.
+However, because the spinal column is the central “hub” for nerves, damage anywhere along the column, particularly spinal cord injuries, can cause pain in places that appear to be completely unrelated.
+It’s important to understand the symptoms of potentially major neck and back injuries case as early in the recovery process as possible.

 Numbness or tingling sensations

-These post car accident symptoms are a possible indicator of nerve injury or pressure on the nerves of the spine caused by a herniated disc.
-Numbness in arms or upper extremities can indicate damage to the neck, while lower back injuries can cause numbness in the legs and lower extremities.
+These symptoms after a car accident are a possible indicator of a nerve injury or pressure on the nerves of the spine caused by a herniated disc.
+Numbness in the arms or upper extremities can indicate damage to the neck, while lower back injuries can cause numbness in the legs and lower extremities.

 Headaches or migraines

-It may seem logical to assume that headaches and migraines are post-car accident symptoms that stem from a concussive blow.
+It may seem logical to assume that headaches and migraines are car accident symptoms that stem from a concussive blow.
 But in fact, many chronic headaches are the result of injury to the neck when the head is thrown forward and backward in an accident.
-These types of headaches can originate from muscle contractions, muscle spasms or a pinched nerve at the base of the skull or neck area.
-Often, these types of headaches don’t surface for days, weeks or even months after the accident.
+These types of headaches can originate from muscle contractions, muscle spasms, or a pinched nerve at the base of the skull or neck area.
+Often, these types of headaches don’t surface for days, weeks, or even months after the accident.

 Pain in shoulders or neck, restricted range of motion

 It’s normal to expect some aches, limitations in movement, and pain after a car accident.
-However, if once the majority of the swelling subsides and cuts and bruises are healed you still notice persistent sharp pains or experience a restricted range of motion such as not being able to turn your head completely, these are possible signs of a back injury.
+However, if you notice persistent sharp pains or a restricted range of motion, such as not being able to turn your head completely, after the majority of the swelling has subsided and cuts and bruises have healed, this could be symptoms of a back injury.

-We often associate pain with sharp, stabbing sensations or dull chronic aches, but a burning sensation can be post-car accident symptoms that indicate nerve problems.
-The burning sensation doesn’t need to be located in the back or neck to be a result of neck or back injury, it can be anywhere in the body.
+We often associate pain with sharp, stabbing sensations or dull, chronic aches, but a burning sensation can be symptoms for post car accident that indicates nerve problems.
+The burning sensation doesn’t need to be located in the back or neck to be a result of a neck or back injury, it can be anywhere in the body.

-To find out how chiropractic adjustments may benefit you after an auto injury, contact our St. Paul, Minnesota chiropractors at the McCarron Lake Chiropractic today or call us at (651) 489-6550.
+To find out more information about how chiropractic adjustments may benefit you after an auto injury, contact our St. Paul, Minnesota chiropractors at the McCarron Lake Chiropractic today or call us at (651) 489-6550.